 German cockroaches (Blatella germanica) is part of a large family of roaches that dates back 300 million years and can be found all over the globe.
 The German cockroach is more of an urban dweller.
 German cockroaches in the U.S. are found in homes, businesses, apartments, and restaurants.
 This guide will help you understand German cockroaches and how you can get rid of them.

 The German cockroach is pervasive because of its small size, quick reproduction, and superior ability to adapt to a wide variety of conditions.
 German cockroaches begin to reproduce quickly, and their egg capsules have more eggs.
 The American cockroach can produce up to 16 eggs in a single capsule while the German cockroach can produce nearly 50 eggs in a single capsule, and the nymphs have a higher chance for survival because the female carries the capsule with her while the eggs are developing.

 German cockroaches are usually found in commercial and residential kitchens for one reason: unlimited food and water supply.
 German cockroaches are small, which allows them to hide better than most.
 German cockroaches prefer warm and humid spaces.
 Your kitchen is full of these areas.
 Roaches stow away under dishwashers, under stoves, and behind appliances.
 When night falls, German roaches seek out food undetected.

 German cockroaches eat any morsels they can find on the floor and unopened in cabinets.
-Even the cleanest kitchen can have crumbs hidden under appliances and shoved in corners.
-These nuggets attract German cockroaches and keep provide them with a reason to stay and make a family.
+Even the cleanest kitchen can have crumbs hidden under appliances and shoved in corners that can attract German cockroaches and keep providing them with a reason to stay and make a family.

 German cockroaches do not bite or sting, but they are dirty and spread disease.
 German cockroaches have been linked to extensive health outbreaks in the US.
 Cockroaches are known to carry as many as 33 different types of bacteria.
 That’s not all.
 German roaches spread parasitic worms and damaging human pathogens.
 In children and adults with respiratory issues, German cockroaches can induce asthma attacks and trigger allergic responses.